dudash/openshift-workshops/www/3.3/default/workshop-lab-rollbacks.md

   </div>
 </div>

 Good work!
-Now any "push" to the forked repository will send a webhook that triggers Open Shift to: re-build the code and image using s2i, and then perform a new pod deployment.
-In fact Github should have sent a test trigger and Open Shift should have kicked off a new build already.
+Now any "push" to the forked repository will send a webhook that triggers OpenShift to: re-build the code and image using s2i, and then perform a new pod deployment.
+In fact Github should have sent a test trigger and OpenShift should have kicked off a new build already.

 ### Deployment Triggers